martinmicunda/martinmicunda.github.io/_drafts/conditional-module-loading-with-systemjs.md

   bio: Full Stack Software Engineer
 ---

 Today I gonna describe `conditional module loading` feature that [SystemJS](https://github.com/systemjs/systemjs) added couple weeks ago.
+This feature helps you to load your ES2015 (ES6) modules depend on the conditions that you specify.

 > Keep in mind this feature is still not stable but I am using it in my [Employee Scheduling](https://github.com/martinmicunda/employee-scheduling-ui) application already without any problem.